Maracanã Stadium: Stadium completion and post-World Cup years

 Since the World Cup in 1950, Maracanã Stadium has mainly been used for club games involving four major football clubs in Rio — Vasco, Botafogo, Flamengo and Fluminense.
 The stadium has also hosted numerous domestic football cup finals, most notably the Copa do Brasil and the Campeonato Carioca.
-On 21 March 1954, a new official attendance record was set in the game between Brazil and Paraguay, after 183,513 spectators entered the stadium with a ticket and 194,603 (177,656 p.) in Fla-Flu (1963).
+On 21 March 1954, a new official attendance record was set in the game between Brazil and Paraguay, after 183,513 spectators entered the stadium with a ticket and 194,603 (177,656 p.) in Fla–Flu (1963).
 In 1963, stadium authorities replaced the square goal posts with round ones, but it was still two years before the stadium would be fully completed.
 In 1965, 17 years after construction began, the stadium was finally finished.
 In September 1966, upon the death of Mário Rodrigues Filho, the Brazilian journalist, columnist, sports figure, and prominent campaigner who was largely responsible for the stadium originally being built, the administrators of the stadium renamed the stadium after him: Estádio Jornalista Mário Rodrigues Filho.
 However, the nickname of Maracanã has continued to be used as the common referent.
 In 1969, Pelé scored the 1,000th goal of his career at Maracanã, against CR Vasco da Gama in front of 65,157 spectators.

 In 1989, the stadium hosted the games of the final round of the Copa America; in the same year, Zico scored his final goal for Flamengo at the Maracanã, taking his goal tally at the stadium to 333, a record that still stood as of 2021.
-An upper stand in the stadium collapsed on 19 July 1992, in the second game of the finals of 1992 Campeonato Brasileiro Série A, between Botafogo and Flamengo, leading to the death of three spectators and injuring 50 others.
+A railing in front of the stadium's upper tier collapsed on 19 July 1992, in the second game of the finals of 1992 Campeonato Brasileiro Série A, between Botafogo and Flamengo, leading to the death of three spectators and injuring 50 others.
 Following the disaster, the stadium's capacity was greatly reduced as it was converted to an all-seater stadium in the late 1990s.
 Meanwhile, the ground was classified as a national landmark in 1998, meaning that it could not be demolished.
-The stadium hosted the first ever FIFA Club World Cup final match between CR Vasco da Gama and Corinthians Paulista, which Corinthians won on penalties.
+The stadium hosted the first ever FIFA Club World Cup final match between CR Vasco da Gama and Corinthians, which Corinthians won on penalties.